-Soon, you will be asked to read our Return to Campus Guide for Temple Students and complete an online training, which will further help you understand your part in our shared responsibility for protecting everyone’s well-being.
-We’ll also share more information about a team of dedicated Student Public Health Ambassadors that is being assembled to help encourage compliance with the four pillars of public health among students, as well as a social contract app that provides additional reminders through TUportal and the TUmobile app.
-And, Temple Student Government will be unveiling a student pledge to unite the student body in protecting each other and the greater Philadelphia community.
+Please read the Return to Campus Guide for Temple Students.
+Access the guide by logging in to TUportal, where you’ll also find in-depth protocols and guides related to health and safety.
+We’ll also share more information about a team of dedicated student public health ambassadors that is being assembled to help encourage compliance with the four pillars of public health among students, as well as a social contract app that provides additional reminders through TUportal and the TUmobile app.

-Watch this video to find out more about how to keep yourself—and others—safe while we're together on campus.
+Watch this video to find out more about how to keep yourself—and others—safe.